ManishPrakkash/lunore/README.md

-# Lunoré - Luxury E-Commerce Platform
+# Lunoré - Luxury Fashion

 A modern, full-stack e-commerce application built with React, Express, and MongoDB.